MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Disable-PSRemoting.md

 Disable-PSRemoting blocks remote access to all session configurations on the local computer.
 This prevents remote users from creating temporary or persistent sessions to the local computer.
-Disable-PSRemoting does not prevent users of the local computer from creating sessions ("PSSessions") on the local computer or remote computers.
+Disable-PSRemoting does not prevent users of the local computer from creating sessions (PSSessions) on the local computer or remote computers.

 To re-enable remote access to all session configurations, use the Enable-PSRemoting cmdlet.
 To enable remote access to selected session configurations, use the AccessMode parameter of the Set-PSSessionConfiguration cmdlet.
 You can also use the Enable-PSSessionConfiguration and Disable-PSSessionConfiguration cmdlets to enable and disable session configurations for all users.
 For more information about session configurations, see about_Session_Configurations (http://go.microsoft.com/fwlink/?LinkID=145152).

-In Windows PowerShell 2.0, Disable-PSRemoting prevents all users from creating user-managed sessions ("PSSessions") to the local computer.
+In Windows PowerShell 2.0, Disable-PSRemoting prevents all users from creating user-managed sessions to the local computer.
-In Windows PowerShell 3.0, Disable-PSRemoting prevents users on other computers from creating user-managed sessions on the local computer, but allows users of the local computer to create user-managed "loopback" sessions.
+In Windows PowerShell 3.0, Disable-PSRemoting prevents users on other computers from creating user-managed sessions on the local computer, but allows users of the local computer to create user-managed loopback sessions.

-To run this cmdlet, start Windows PowerShell with the "Run as administrator" option.
+To run this cmdlet, start Windows PowerShell with the Run as administrator option.

 CAUTION: On systems that have both Windows PowerShell 3.0 and the Windows PowerShell 2.0 engine, do not use Windows PowerShell 2.0 to run the Enable-PSRemoting and Disable-PSRemoting cmdlets.
 The commands might appear to succeed, but the remoting is not configured correctly.